 The campaign spoke to me as a brand truly living its story and encouraging others to join the journey.

 I wondered how this brilliant example of brand storytelling came to life?
 This article in Adweek said specialists from REI’s agencies, including Venable Bell & Partners, Edelman and Spark created #OptOutside.
+Or you can listen to the creative director behind the work, Lee Einhorn, on the Business of Story podcast describe the genesis of the campaign.

 Then I wondered how a brand without those kinds of resources could create a similarly powerful movement?
 So I ran the #OptOutside campaign through the Story Cycle process to demonstrate how it’s always about the story.
 And when you approach your campaigns using an intentional and pragmatic method like the 10-step Story Cycle process, you can create movements that move mountains.